 Gopher Tortoise Program

 Gopher tortoises are long-lived reptiles that occupy upland habitat throughout Florida including forests, pastures, and yards.
 They dig deep burrows for shelter and forage on low-growing plants.
-Gopher tortoises share their burrows with more than 350 other species, and are therefore refered to as a keystone species.
+Gopher tortoises share their burrows with more than 350 other species, and are therefore referred to as a keystone species.
 In Florida, the gopher tortoise is listed as Threatened.
 Both the tortoise and its burrow are protected under state law.
 Gopher tortoises must be relocated before any land clearing or development takes place, and property owners must obtain permits from the FWC before capturing and relocating tortoises.
 For more information on gopher tortoise permitting, or how to get involved, please see links below.

 REPORT INJURED OR DEAD GOPHER TORTOISES TO THE FWC!